webuilddevops/webuilddevops.com/content/draft_tossing-the-caber.rst

 running into issues.
 After a little research I came across this thing called `logstash <http://logstash.net/>`__.
-Now, alone this was pretty cool, but some people had been doing some interesting work using logstash as a transport to get logs into elasticsearch.
+Now, alone this was pretty cool, but some people had been doing some interesting work using logstash as a transport to get logs into elasticsearch, and from there I found a project called kibana, which provided a rather slick interface to be able to query and graph those logs.

 ELK FTW